IHE/ITI.PCF/input/pagecontent/volume-1.md

 - how one tags data with security/privacy sensitivity labels, this is the role of a systems design that might utilize a [Security labeling Service](ch-P.html#SLS); and
 - how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like IUA, and OpenID-Connect.

-But PCF enhances and relies upon these other Implementation Guides.
+But PCF enhances and relies upon these other Implementation Guides to protect sensitive resources according to Patient specific Consents.

 TODO: Likely need a diagram that is more human workflow focused?